kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `ServiceAppProtocol`: Enables the `AppProtocol` field on Services and Endpoints.
 - `ServiceLBNodePortControl`: Enables the `spec.allocateLoadBalancerNodePorts`
   field on Services.
 - `ServiceLoadBalancerClass`: Enables the `LoadBalancerClass` field on Services.
+See [Service Type=LoadBalancer Class Field](https://github.com/kubernetes/enhancements/tree/master/keps/sig-cloud-provider/1959-service-lb-class-field) for more details.
 - `ServiceLoadBalancerFinalizer`: Enable finalizer protection for Service load balancers.
 - `ServiceNodeExclusion`: Enable the exclusion of nodes from load balancers created by a cloud provider.
 A node is eligible for exclusion if labelled with